Rose McGowan Arrested for Felony Drug Possession, Released on Bond

 Courtesy Loudoun County Sheriff

-Rose McGowan was arrested and released on bond after turning herself into authorities in connection to a felony drug possession charge, E!
+Rose McGowan was arrested and released on bond after turning herself in to authorities in connection with a felony drug possession charge, E!
 News confirms.

 Authorities with the Loudoun County Sheriff's Office in Virginia say the actress was booked and took a mug shot on Tuesday evening before being released on a $5,000 unsecured bond.